davidohana/kofiko-kotlin/README.md

     or `prefix` and `sectionToOptionSeparator` for `EnvConfigProvider` that will define how to resolve config options in env keys (`$prefix_$section_$option`).

+* `nameLookup` - a class of interface `NameLookupProvider` which defines how to map between section/option name to a keys in configuration sources.
+   By default, Kofiko will try all casing styles: original, UPPERCASE, LOWERCASE, CamelCase, snake_case, kebab-case.
+   For example class field `conStr`, Kofiko will attempt to resolve to: conStr, CONSTR,  constr, ConStr, CON_STR, con_str, CON-STR, con-str.

+   `sectionLookupDeleteTerms` option defines list of strings to omit when trying to resolve from section name from class name.
+By default terms are `"Config", "Settings", "Cfg", "Section"`.
+For example: if the class name is `DatabaseConfig`, Kofiko will try also to look for a section named `Database`.

+    ```kotlin
+    settings.nameLookup.allowKebabLower = false
+    settings.nameLookup.allowUpper = false
+    settings.nameLookup.sectionLookupDeleteTerms.add("Options")
+    ```

 ##### Profiles support